REFRIGERANT BEHAVIOR

 Start Here

-This tool shows you how R-134a refrigerant behaves under different conditions.
+This tool shows how R-134a refrigerant behaves under different conditions.

-Current state: Your refrigerant is at 20°C and 3.0 bar pressure, making it a superheated vapor.
+Current state: Your refrigerant is at 20°C and 3.0 bar, making it a superheated vapor.

-How to explore: Click anywhere on the phase chart (the graph with the curved line) to change temperature and pressure.
+How to explore: Click or drag on the phase chart to change temperature and pressure simultaneously.

-What to watch for: The magic happens when you cross that curved saturation line - that's where phase changes occur and lots of energy gets moved around, just like in your air conditioner!
+What to watch for: The magic happens at the curved saturation line — that's where phase changes occur and lots of energy moves!

 Refrigerant State